adamwlev/dsp/statistics/9-2-resampling.md

     ts max = nan

 Similiarly, the p-value for the null hypothesis that there is not difference in the birthweight of first babies versus others is 0 just as it was with the pooling procedure.
-This means that it is extreemly unlikely that the difference in means observed in the groups would ever present itself as a result of random fluctuations (aka sampling bias).
+This means that it is extreemly unlikely that the difference in means observed in the groups would ever present itself as a result of random fluctuations (aka sampling error).